 Communicating my approach clearly.

 I found the biggest challenge was the ambiguity.
 The interviewer did not always give clear directions.
-I had to organize my thoughts and explain my steps out loud.
+I had to organize my thoughts and explain my steps out .
 The pressure made it easy to lose track or rush.
-That’s why strong preparation matters.
-Practicing problem decomposition techniques and doing mock interviews helped me build confidence.
+Actually, this is also what I think is the greatest help that AI can bring.
+I can combine the overall ideas it provides with my own thinking to answer questions, especially when encountering somewhat difficult problems, having a breakthrough approach is crucial.

-When I first started practicing for the palantir decomposition interview, I made a lot of mistakes.
+I remember my first palantir decomposition interview, I made a lot of mistakes.
 I want to share these with you so you can avoid them.
 Each mistake taught me something important about how to handle this unique interview.

-Tip: Take a breath.
-Pause for a few seconds.
-Use that time to organize your thoughts.
-The interviewer wants to see your thinking process, not just your speed.
+Tip: The interviewer wants to see your thinking process, not just your speed.

 Rushing made me look unprepared.
 I missed important details and sometimes even misunderstood the question.
 In the palantir decomposition interview, showing clear and logical thinking matters much more than answering fast.